 Unfortunately, things don’t always go that way here.
 You may deal with bad traffic, rain storms, delayed activities etc.

-We find it works best to go into things with the mindset that sometimes will most likely go wrong and usually this ends up as a funny thing we can look back on.
+We find it works best to go into things with the mindset that sometimes something will go wrong.
+And, usually this ends up as a funny thing we can look back on.

 For example, when we moved to San Jose we needed to sign up for WIFI.
 It ended up being a ridiculous and humorous experience.